If the heart of the cross is the atonement, the heart of the atonement is penal substitution.

 These verses confirm beyond dispute that Christ died for us.
-However, how Christ’s death brings reconciliation between the holy God and sinful man is hotly debate.
+However, how Christ’s death brings reconciliation between the holy God and sinful man is hotly debated.
 Some scholars teach that Christ died as our representative who advocates or pleas for us as we are not personally present in the judgment court of God.
 However for evangelicals, these verses require an understanding of Christ’s death which goes further than Christ dying as our representative – Christ died as our substitute on the cross.

 To sharpen the difference between the representative and the substitute – the substitute not only pleas for his client, he takes his place on the dock.
 He becomes the accused who is condemned as guilty.
 He takes the place of his client as he is executed on the cross.
 As he took punishment in our place, we are so to say present in him.
 The phrases “gave himself”, “bore our sin”, “to be sin”, “becoming a curse”, “as a ransom”, and the interchangeability of statements about Christ’s death “for our sins” and Christ’s death “for us” suggests that Christ suffered the penalty that was due to us.
 The inseparable link between substitution and penalty demands an understanding of Christ’s death as a penal substitution “for us” and “our sins”.

 The penal nature of Christ’s death becomes clearer when we bear in mind the background of the wrath of the holy God against sin (Rom.
 3:25; Hebrews 2:17; 1 John 2:2 and 1 John 4:10).
 These verses which are clustered around the Greek word, ἱλαστήριον, hilasterion and its cognate terms which describe Christ’s death as a placating or averting of the wrath of God.